Table of Contents

 Brewing a stellar cup of espresso is one of the best ways to start the day.
 The bright crema, the syrupy body, the energy boost—everything you need to wake up on the right side of the bed.
 Espresso, however, is also hard to brew well.

-We’ve put together seven essential recommendations for turning a meh espresso into an Oh Wow shot—if you’re making espresso at home, you can’t pass these tips up.
+I’ve put together seven essential recommendations for turning a meh espresso into an Oh Wow shot—if you’re making homemade espresso, you can’t pass these tips up for a perfect shot.

 1. Store Your Espresso Beans Properly

 Avoid placing your espresso coffee beans in direct sunlight.
 You should keep them in a cool, dark place.
 This will preserve the freshness and flavor for longer.

 We suggest using an opaque vacuum container like this one.

 You’ll also need to keep your beans dry.
 When moisture comes into contact with an espresso bean, tiny chemical reactions start to take place (aka, extraction begins when you’re not ready!).

 If this happens, the brew will taste bland when you start drinking it.

 2. Always Purge Your Espresso Machine

 Before you start making coffee, give your machine a quick purge by running hot water through the device.